 - Use a strong password and strong recovery questions, and store these in a safe and secure place.

-- If setting up 2 Factor Authentication on this Apple ID, add more than 1 device that can receive the authentication codes.
+- If setting up Two Factor Authentication on this Apple ID, add more than 1 device that can receive the authentication codes.

-- APNS Certificate expiry reminders will go to the Apple ID email address set in requirement 1.
-Link this to a ticketing system to receive automated alerts at 30 days, 7 days and every other day up to the expiry.
+- APNS Certificate expiry reminders will go to the Apple ID email address that has set (please see step 1 of this section).
+We would advise that this is linked to a ticketing system to receive automated alerts at 30 days, 7 days and every other day up to the expiry.

 - User https://appleid.apple.com to create your APNS Apple ID without requiring payment details